 - Hinder contractors’ ability to secure legal advice on complex labor matters; and

 - Establish an overly restrictive independent contractor test.

-Already, this legislation has 218 cosponsors in the U.S. House of Representatives and 40 cosponsors in the U.S. Senate.
-Tell your U.S representative and senators to oppose the PRO Act today.
+This legislation recently passed the U.S. House of Representatives on a nearly party line vote and already, has 40 cosponsors in the U.S. Senate.
+Tell your U.S senators to oppose the PRO Act today.

 Taking action is easy.
-Simply submit the pre-written message as is to your Representative and Senators or customize them with personal information on how this issue impacts you and your company.
+Simply submit the pre-written message as is to your Senators or customize them with personal information on how this issue impacts you and your company.